Contents

 Don’t use the same backend keywords that you use in your title etc. as it is a waste of precious space.

-Conducting Amazon keyword research is a bit like running down a rabbit trail.
-One thing leads to another and another and so it goes.
-What should you look for when conducting keyword research?
+Conducting Amazon keyword research is a bit like running down a rabbit hole.
+One thing leads to another, and another, and so on.

-• Benefits – What is the big deal with wireless headphones?
+• Benefits: What is the big pro of wireless headphones?
 There are no cords to get tangled up.
 Easy on and easy off.
 Do you see keywords related to these benefits or others?

-• Related Terms – Instead of wireless, perhaps search for cordless to see if that term offers good search volume.
+• Related terms: Instead of wireless, perhaps search for cordless to see if that term offers a good search volume.
 Instead of lightweight, how about just light?

 6. Search Terms Fields